Project Regeneration Vol. 1: Background and development

 Static-X frontman Wayne Static died in November 2014 after an accidental drug and alcohol overdose.
 At the time of his death, he and the founding members of the band were estranged.
-Before his death, Static was working on demos that he sent to a producer, who was a mutual friend of Static and Campos; when he rediscovered the recordings after Static's death, he contacted Campos and sent the material to him, but Campos felt it was "too soon", and did not revisit the recordings until 2016 when Tripp Eisen contacted him with the idea to reunite and begin writing music for a Static-X reunion and album.
+Before his death, Static was working on demos that he sent to a producer, who was a mutual friend of Static and Tony Campos; when he rediscovered the recordings after Static's death, he contacted Campos and sent the material to him, but Campos felt it was "too soon", and did not revisit the recordings until 2016 when Tripp Eisen contacted him with the idea to reunite and begin writing music for a Static-X reunion and album.
 Eisen made Campos aware of the three fully completed, mixed and mastered extra songs from the Start a War album.
 Campos additionally found material on DA-88s while he was looking for live backing tracks for the then upcoming tour; because of the recording technique of the DA-88, vocals and instruments were recorded simultaneously on two different tapes, but some tapes were lost or too damaged to be recovered.
 Some tapes also included guitars and programming; one of them, entitled "Turn It On", was eventually reworked into "Terminator Oscillator".
+In a 2024 interview, producer Edsel Dope described the arduous process of recovering audio from the damaged tapes as "more work than anybody will probably ever know", estimating that recovering a three-minute vocal take would need on average 50 edits in 2- to 3-second chunks, because the tape would glitch out so frequently.

 Although the band originally intended to recruit guest vocalists to contribute to Static's compositions, the band announced in June 2019, "We unexpectedly uncovered even more unreleased tracks left behind by Wayne... many of these had isolated vocal performances!"
 Consequently, the band took more time to complete the record, which "will now have fewer guest vocalists and more complete songs featuring lead vocals by Wayne Static", with the exception of Ministry's Al Jourgensen.
 The album also includes new compositions without Static's involvement, such as "Otsego Placebo", which was originally intended for Vol. 2., but come mix time, it was "closer to the finish line than many of the other songs".